rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 to send unsolicited network traffic to specific endpoints.
 While this is not specific to mDNS hostname candidates, this technique makes it easier to target devices with well-known mDNS names.

+Also, the same technique can be used as an oracle to determine whether some local services are reachable in the local network.
+This knowledge can be used for fingerprinting purposes or as a basis for attacking local networks.

 As noted in {{processing}}, ICE agents may decide to not resolve mDNS names, for example, if these names are not in the format defined by {{gathering}}.